hsalem7/nvim-k8s/README.md

 Plug 'hsalem7/nvim-k8s'
 ```

+# Usage
+To open the k9s window you can use `Alt + p` and use the same keys combinations to close it

 # Configuration
-To change the keybinding that oppens the k8s window you can set the global variable as:
+To change the keybinding that oppens the k9s window you can set the global variable as:
 ```vimscript
 let g:vim_k8s_toggle_key_map = '<C-p>'
 ```